firstbatchxyz/dria-blog/docs/factory/csv_extender.md

 ---
 categories:
 - Software Engineering
-description: Extend CSV data with new subcategories using the CSVExtenderPipeline class, implemented in Python.
+description: Extend CSV data with new rows using the CSVExtenderPipeline class in Python, enhancing your data processing capabilities.
 tags:
 - CSV
 - Data Processing
 - Python
-- Pipeline
+- Asynchronous
-- Software Development
+- Data Pipeline
 ---

 # CSVExtenderPipeline